 There are many reasons why you may develop Prediabetes.
 Family history, ethnicity and age play a part.
-In fact, you begin to have a greater risk for Prediabetes by age 45 and that risk increases even more after age 65.

-But the more fat you carry, especially around your abdomen or stomach area, the more resistant your cells become to insulin.
+In fact, you begin to have a greater risk for Prediabetes by age 35 and that risk increases even more after age 65.
+The more fat you carry, especially around your abdomen or stomach area, the more resistant your cells become to insulin.
 And as you get older, it gets harder and harder to keep the weight off, further increasing your chances of prediabetes.

 A major study called The Diabetes Prevention Program found that the risk of Type 2 Diabetes can be reduced by as much as 58% by making healthier food choices and increasing activity levels.

-Page 1 of 2
+In the study, people who lost 5-10% of their body weight by making healthy food choices and exercising 150 minutes a week were the most successful at improving their blood glucose levels and preventing Type 2 Diabetes.